Ebenezer Okletey Terlabi: Personal

 Terlabi is a Christian (Church of Pentecost).
 He is married with three children.

 Early life and education

-Terlabi was born on September 3, 1963.
-He hails from Odumase-krobo, a town in the Eastern Region of Ghana.
-He entered Kwame Nkrumah University of Science and Technology and obtained his Master of Philosophy degree in biochemistry in 2000.
+Terlabi was born on 3 September 1963.
+He hails from Odumase-Krobo, a town in the Eastern Region of Ghana.
+He studied at Kwame Nkrumah University of Science and Technology, where he obtained his Master of Philosophy degree in biochemistry in 2000.

 Politics

 Terlabi is a member of the National Democratic Congress (NDC).
 In 2012, he contested for the Lower Manya Krobo seat on the ticket of the NDC sixth parliament of the fourth republic and won.
+He won against the then incumbent Hon.
+Michael Teye Nyaunu.